alexeygumirov/external-monitor-brightness/README.md

 I recommend adding this command to your startup applications to ensure the application starts automatically when you log in.
 If you are using a desktop environment that supports systemd services, you can create a systemd service file to manage the application.

-By default, the application will run in the background (the dedicated cron job is created) and adjust the monitor brightness every 15 minutes between 5:00 AM and 11:00 PM.
+By default, the application will run in the background (the dedicated cron job is created) and adjust the monitor brightness every 15 minutes.

 ## Options